sondreklyve/TFY4510/numerics/README.md

 # Numerical Code

-This directory contains the Python code used to generate all numerical results and figures appearing in the project thesis.
-The code is written to support the analysis in the thesis and is not intended as a general library.
+This directory contains the Python code used to generate all numerical results and figures appearing in the project.
+The code is written to support the analysis in the main text and is not intended as a general library.

 The numerical work focuses on neutron-star structure in general